 - 2-axle vehicles, without a trailer, carrying 2 or more people

-- Clean air vehicles (CAVs) with blue, orange, red or purple DMV-issued decal
+- Clean air vehicles (CAVs) with green, yellow, blue or orange DMV-issued decal

 - 2 axle, 2-seater vehicles carrying 2 people